 The grant will be supplemented with $394,692 in one-time start-up funds to support the purchase of new classroom supplies and curriculum materials, technology to support planning, assessment, and reflective coaching, needed health screening equipment, and costs related to licensing and required background checks for new staff hired in both Milwaukee and Racine.

 The grant was awarded under the leadership of Sarah Barton, Executive Director of the ALW program.
-“Since opening the first Early Head Start classrooms in Racine in 2015, the waiting list for a space in the program has grown to more than double our current capacity.
-We are anxious to start serving these infants and toddlers and supporting their families to ensure more children in Racine have access to the world class early education they deserve.”
+“Since opening our first Early Head Start classrooms in Milwaukee in 2015, the demand for space in the program has continued to exceed funded capacity.
+We are anxious to start serving these infants and toddlers and supporting their families to ensure more children in Milwaukee have access to the world class early education they deserve.”
 Ms. Barton has led the ALW program as Executive Director since 2015.

 For additional information about this expansion and the Acelero Learning program, please contact Katie Bromberek, Executive Assistant at email@example.com.